Tunnerminnerwait: Early life

 Tunnerminnerwait was born on Robbins Island in Tasmania in 1812.
 He was the son of Keeghernewboyheener.
 Tunnerminnerwait belonged to the Parperloihener clan of the Aboriginal North West nation in Tasmania.
 His name means "waterbird".

-Tunnerminnerwait spoke English well and was 5'8"(171 cm) tall.
+Tunnerminnerwait spoke English well and was 5'7"(171 cm) tall.
 He was also known as Peevay (Pevay), Napoleon, Jack of Cape Grim, Jack Napoleon Tarraparrura and Tunninerpareway.
-His wife was Planobeena (Fanny) who was the sister of Aboriginal leader and freedom fighter Eumarrah.
+His wife was Planobeena (Fanny) who was the sister of Aboriginal leader Eumarrah.